 5. Ask friends and neighbours to pop in and check the person is ok

 If you don’t live near the person or are worried about someone – ask a friend or neighbour to pop in and make sure they're ok.
-They could stay and have a drink with the person and make sure they have everything they need.
+If safe under current coronavirus guidance, they could stay and have a drink with the person and make sure they have everything they need.

 Eating and drinking